xoorath/esd-template/Readme.md

 # Electrostatic Discharge Quick Start

-This project is here to help you get started with [Electrostatic Discharge](https://github.com/xoorath/esd) [version 0.2](https://github.com/xoorath/esd/releases/tag/v0.2).
+This project is here to help you get started with [Electrostatic Discharge](https://github.com/xoorath/esd) [version 0.3](https://github.com/xoorath/esd/releases/tag/v0.3).

 * ESD is incredibly lightweight, all platform binaries are less than 1mb combined.
 * ESD is incredibly fast, building your static website faster than you can ctrl+shift+b.
 * ESD is feature poor by design.
 It provides [include file support and variables](https://github.com/xoorath/esd/blob/main/Docs/Example.md).
 The rest is up to you.

-Take a minute to get aquanted with the template and give it a build with `Build.bat / Build.sh` or the build task in vscode.
+Take a minute to get aquatinted with the template and give it a build with `Build.bat / Build.sh` or the build task in vscode.